Sturt (SA)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, a relatively low 9.7% of residents work from home, potentially due to COVID-19 conditions.
-The service frequency averages 301 trips per day across all routes, translating to approximately 117 weekly trips per individual stop.
+The service frequency averages 301 trips per day across all routes, equating to approximately 117 weekly trips per individual stop.

 Frequently Asked Questions - Transport